aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ### STEP #3 - Update AVD to the latest version

 AVD has been pre-installed in your lab environment.
-However, it is on an older version.
+However, it may be on an older version.
 The following steps will update AVD and modules to the latest versions.

 ``` bash
 ansible-galaxy collection install -r requirements.yml